DasithEdirisinghe/weaviate_doc/README.md

  { "data": "The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris." }
  ```

- Storing this in a traditional search engine might leverage inverted indices to index the data.
+ Storing this data in a traditional search engine might leverage inverted indices to index the data.
 This means that to retrieve the data; you need to search for “Eiffel Tower” or “wrought iron lattice”, etc. to find it.
 But what if you have vast amounts of data and you want the document about the Eiffel Tower but you search for: “landmarks in France”?
 Traditional search engines can’t help you there and this is where vector search engines show their superiority.

  Weaviate uses vector indexing mechanisms at its core to represent the data.
 The vectorization modules (e.g., the NLP module) vectorizes the  data object in a vector-space where the data object sits near the search query.
 This means that Weaviate can’t make a 100% match, but a very high one to show you the results.